Shadow Priest DPS Gear and Best in Slot — Dragonflight 10.2

 Tier Set Power Level

 Here are rough numbers for how strong the bonuses themselves are.
-This is not taking into account the actual gear pieces, just the bonuses themselves.
+This does not take into account the actual gear pieces, just the bonuses themselves.

 Single Target